milindchavan12/Angular/README.md

 ## Directive
 Directives are custom HTML element or attributes used to power up and extend the HTML.
-- Structural Directives are *NgIf and *NgFor
+- Structural Directives are *ngIf and *ngFor